RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

  - "name": this is the name of the launch task.
 You can change the name to other values.
  - "program": if this value is empty, current focused file will be debugged.
 You can also set this value to another BASIC program file's absolute path.
 This file will be compiled before debugging.
  - "stopOnEntry": used to control whether the program will be stopped at the first runnable line when start debugging.
 Currently only true is supported.
- - "preLanuchTask": this is used to run pre-required task before debugging.
+ - "preLaunchTask": this is used to run pre-required task before debugging.
 In our extension, we use this setting to compile the BASIC program in setting "program" first.
- - "depenedncies": put other BASIC program files here if they need to be compiled before debugging.
+ - "dependencies": put other BASIC program files' absolute paths here if they need to be compiled before debugging.
+For example, "C:\U2\UV\XDEMO\TEST".
- - "arguments": put additional debugging arguments here.
+ - "arguments": put additional debugging online· here.
 Please refer to your UniVerse / UniData user documentation for more details.
 By default, this setting doesn’t appear in the configuration file, but can be added manually if needed.

 From the **Run and Debug** view, set the launch option to **Launch Program**.
 Then press the F5 button to start debugging.